Skip to content

 • One subtask's output is another's input

-• The task requires consistent cross-module naming or interface design
+• The task needs consistent cross-module naming or interface design

 The study compares CRDT-based observation with explicit message passing between agents: